 BLACK PYRAMID BUTTERFLYFISH IN THE WILD

 Black Pyramid Butterflyfish are tend not to be as social as the other Heniochus species, more often than not being seen solitary or in pairs although they are known to form large aggregations which could be prey or breeding related.
+On occasion in spring on Mafia Island in the Marine Park we have seen groups of up to 15 fish together.
 They are often seen swimming far above the substrate in open water particularly off deep walls.
 Usually they are found below 15 meters and seldom venture into the shallows.
 They prefer areas with strong currents and abundant coral.

 Black Pyramid Butterflyfish are found on the East coast of Africa from Somalia south to the northern South African coast and eastwards to Thailand and Myanmar down to Indonesia including the major island groups in this range .
 They are found from 1 meter to 60 meters but on the East African coast are more common from 15 meters downwards.